 What topics are covered in the MEM Seminar Course and who are the speakers?

 Within the graduation requirements for MEM is the mandatory attendance of three seminar sessions.
 The seminar sessions are designed to allow students to gain exposure to a diverse range of current topics in various fields and to improve their communication skills through presentations and interactions with other professionals.

 What does the MEM Capstone Project entail?

-The Capstone Project is a module specifically designed to help students apply their learnings in a practical, hands-on setting.
+The Capstone Project is a course specifically designed to help students apply their learnings in a practical, hands-on setting.
 In addition, it provides a platform for students to learn and apply deeper research skills on specially selected topics related to sustainability issues.
-Working in groups of five and in consultation with the relevant NUS academic unit, students will develop impact-driven solutions to address sustainability challenges, craft a report, and then deliver a presentation for evaluation at the end of the module.
+Working in groups of five and in consultation with the relevant NUS academic unit, students will develop impact-driven solutions to address sustainability challenges, craft a report, and then deliver a presentation for evaluation at the end of the course.

 Are any field trips organised by the programme?

 Exposure to the practical aspects of environment management is one of the elements of the MEM programme.
 Therefore, field trips are organised as part of the programme.
 Some of these field trips relate to particular courses, and serve as the bases for projects or assignments (making such trips compulsory).
 Others are not linked to any course, but are of general interest.